-We live in a world in which we can be connected at all times.
-We have instant access to our banking information and music playlists and the ability to talk to almost anyone from anywhere on the planet.
+We live in a world in which we can always be connected.
+We have instant access to our banking information and music playlists and the ability to talk to anyone from anywhere on the planet.
 If we need information, we can just jump on Google and find answers.
 Sometimes even the correct answers.
 And the pandemic has only heightened our reliance on remote work and a digital economy.

 Public and private sector organizations have begun to take the mission of cybersecurity more seriously over the past few years.
 In 2018, the federal government founded the Cybersecurity & Infrastructure Security Agency (CISA) as a standalone federal agency under the Department of Homeland Security (DHS).
 CISA is the nation’s risk advisory body, responsible for coordinating with key federal, private, and specific sector agencies to build more secure infrastructure against cyber threats.

-Water utilities and other critical local utilities will continue to be targets for threat actors, whether from inside or outside an organization.
-CISA recognizes this and offers assistance to state and local agencies.
+Water utilities and other critical local utilities will continue to be targeted by threat actors, whether from inside or outside an organization.
+CISA recognizes this and helps state and local agencies.
 Efforts include such programs as the State and Interoperability Markers system, helping states and territories self-assess gaps in both strategic and financial cyber planning.
 Information and other services are available on the website Cyber Resource Hub.

 There is also about $25 million in new federal grant funding to support cybersecurity efforts in state and local agencies.
 Last February, the Homeland Security Secretary stated that state and local governments under the Federal Emergency Management Agency will be required to spend at least 7.5% of their awards on cybersecurity, saying “Our nation’s cybersecurity is only as strong as our weakest link.”